 OK, that’s us got everything we need installed, so let’s start Studio 3T.

-We need to configure Studio 3T so that it knows where to find the
+Once you’ve installed the mongo client tools, we need to configure Studio 3T so that it knows where to find the

 mongo shell executable we just installed.

 First of all, we click on the ‘Preferences…’ menu (located in the application menu on Mac and in the ‘Edit’ menu on Windows and Linux) and then on the ‘IntelliShell’ tab.
 If you have previously had MongoDB installed on your system and the

 mongo shell is available on your PATH, it will be shown in the first option here.